“Description begins in the writer’s imagination, but should finish in the reader’s”– Stephen King

 As well as learning spellings that link to a spelling rule, the children will learn common exception words.
-These words don’t fit a spelling rule and therefore need to be learnt independently.
+These words do not fit specific spelling rules and therefore need to be learnt independently.
 Please see below for the common exception words that the children will learn to spell by the end of the year for each year group.
 You can help your children at home by learning to spell a few words per week.

-The children start learning to form letters through Read Write Inc. lessons in EYFS.
-They have the opportunity to practise forming letters daily during these lessons.
-The children also enjoy practising letter formation through continuous provision.
+Early letter formation is taught through Read Write Inc. lessons in EYFS.
+Daily lessons offer the opportunity for our pupils to practise forming letters whilst also learning key rules and rhymes to ensure correct letter formation is established.
+The children will also practise letter formation through continuous provision.
 Please see the picture below for the Read Write Inc. letter formation rhymes that we teach the children.

-In Year 1 up to Year 6, the children have regular handwriting lessons.
+In Year 1 up to Year 6, the children have regular handwriting lessons following the Penpals Handwriting Scheme.
 In Year 1, the children build upon the letter formation that they have learnt in EYFS.
 From Year 2 to Year 6, the children learn to join their handwriting.

-How to help my child with their handwriting.
+How can I help my child with their handwriting?

-Practise letter formation or joins with your child.
-In EYFs, practise starting letters in the correct place and saying the rhyme as you form the letter.
-From year 1 up to year 6, have a look at the handwriting progression below.
-Practise the letter formation or joins for your child’s year group.
+In EYFS, ensure your child begins by starting letters in the correct place and saying the rhyme as you form the letter.
+From Year 1 to Year 6, we have provided some guidance to support handwriting progression when practicing from home below.
+We sugges that you practise the letter formation or joins for your child’s year group.
 When writing, please remember that your child needs to be sitting on a chair with their feet on the floor and practising writing on a line rather than plain paper.